Niles-Lab/Farmers_Calculator/README.md

 | `download`                   | `boolean`   | `false`                        | Should this resource be downloadable?
 Displays a download icon using the `link` prop as a path if so.                                                                                             |
 | `view`                   | `boolean`   | `false`                        | Should this resource be viewable?
 Displays a view icon using the `link` prop as a path if so.                                                                                          |
 | `thumbnail`                   | `boolean`   | `None`                        | If this prop is supplied, an image will be displayed instead of a description.
 The image path will be expected in the `description` prop of this element in that case.                                                                                              |

+# Notes

+All thumbnail images on the site maintain an aspect ratio of 4:3, or more specifically (1.3402777777777777777777777777778):1.
+This is derived from original thumbnails being 193x144 pixels

 # Sources